Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The bag itself is a bit bulky and in my book not the coolest looking of sacks.
+The bag itself is a bit bulky, although not as bulky as the Pans Military Expandable Backpack Waterproof.
+And in my book, it is not the coolest looking of sacks.
 However, from a utilitarian standpoint it most certainly fits the bill.
 There are two main pockets.
 The largest, which sits closest to your back, has room for up to a 16-inch laptop with a sleeve, if not bigger.
 It’s padded on either side thanks in part to the back pannel, but I’d recommend a sleeve to ensure your lappy stays in working order.
 The second largest pocket, has a variety of smaller pockets, a padded slot for an iPad or small tablet and a 3000 mAh battery.

 To charge your device you can use one of the included plugs found in a small, smartphone sized pocket located on the side of the bag.
 Inside is a 30-pin plug for all iOS needs and a double ended micro/mini-USB plug.
 Once the device is connected you simply hit the Powerbag button, signified by their logo, on the front of the bag.
 Tap it and it will illuminate up to 4 LED lights hidden beneath the bag’s exterior to indicate the battery’s remaining charge.
 Hold it down and the battery delivers power to the whatever items you have connected.
 The battery is smart and will disengage once your device is charged or you remove it, preventing you from accidentally draining it.

 The Powerbag’s 3000mAh battery – click to enlarge